Brad Schimel

+Brad David Schimel (born February 18, 1965) is an American attorney, former judge, and Republican politician.
+He most recently served as interim United States Attorney for the Eastern District of Wisconsin, from November 2025 until March 16, 2026, when his interim appointment was not extended by the district court judges.
+The Department of Justice, however, has announced their intention to appoint Schimel to a senior staff position in the U.S. attorney's office, leaving him as the de facto head of the office.
+He previously served as the 44th attorney general of Wisconsin (2015-2019) and was an unsuccessful candidate for Wisconsin Supreme Court in the 2025 election—the most expensive judicial race in history.
+He also served six years as a Wisconsin circuit court judge in Waukesha County (2019-2025), and served as district attorney of Waukesha County earlier in his career.

 Schimel's political career began in 2006 when he was elected district attorney of Waukesha County as a Republican.
 He was subsequently elected attorney general in 2014, defeating Democrat Susan Happ to succeed fellow Republican J.B.
 Van Hollen.
 During his time as attorney general, Schimel advocated for anti-abortion positions and helped lead a coalition of 20 states in filing a lawsuit to overturn the Affordable Care Act.
 He was defeated seeking re-election in 2018 by Josh Kaul and was subsequently appointed a Wisconsin circuit court judge by outgoing Republican Governor Scott Walker.
-Schimel was an candidate for the Wisconsin Supreme Court in the 2025 election, which he lost to Susan Crawford.
-In November 2025, United States Attorney General Pam Bondi appointed Schimel as interim United States Attorney for the Eastern District of Wisconsin.
+In November 2025, U.S. Attorney General Pam Bondi appointed Schimel as interim United States Attorney for the Eastern District of Wisconsin.

 Early life and education

 Brad David Schimel was born in West Allis, Wisconsin, on February 18, 1965.
 His father is an Army veteran.
 After military service, his father spent his career in Wisconsin as a consulting engineer.

 Schimel grew up in Vernon, Wisconsin.
 He graduated from Mukwonago High School and earned a bachelor’s degree from the University of Wisconsin–Milwaukee in 1987, before going on to obtain his Juris Doctor degree from the University of Wisconsin Law School in 1990.

 Schimel and his wife, Sandi, have two adopted daughters and have continued to live in Waukesha County even during Schimel's time as attorney general.
 Schimel is a practicing Catholic.
 Schimel has made financial contributions to the political campaigns of Republican candidates.